tcpdump(1) — Linux manual page

 tcpdump has received and processed);

-packets ``received by filter'' (the meaning of this
+packets ``received by filter'' (the meaning of this depends

-filter expression and, even if they were matched by the
+expression and, even if they were matched by the filter

-matched by the filter expression and were processed by
+filter expression and were processed by tcpdump);

 packets ``dropped by kernel'' (this is the number of